Skip to main content

 Dear [HR Contact / Payroll Manager],

-I am following up on the payroll issue I first reported on [Date] regarding my pay for [Pay Period].
+I am following up on the payroll issue I initially reported on [Date] regarding my pay for [Pay Period].

-As explained in my earlier message, I believe there is an error of [Difference Amount] relating to [salary / overtime / deduction / hours worked / commission / bonus].
-I have attached the same supporting documents again for ease of review, including [payslip / timesheet / rota / contract / written approval].
+As mentioned previously, I believe there is an error of [Difference Amount] related to [salary / overtime / deduction / hours worked / commission / bonus].
+For your convenience, I have attached the same supporting documents again, including [payslip / timesheet / rota / contract / written approval].

-I understand that payroll checks can take time, but I have not yet received a clear explanation of the discrepancy or a timeline for correction.
-Because this affects my pay, I would appreciate a written update by [Response Date].
+I understand that payroll reviews can take time, but I have not yet received a clear explanation of the discrepancy or a timeline for correction.
+As this affects my pay, I would appreciate a written update by [Response Date].

 Please confirm whether the amount is being reviewed, whether any further documents are needed, and when I can expect the correction if the error is confirmed.